annatolchynska/female-solo-trip/README.md

     They all were fixed.
     <img src="./assets/css/images/htmlresult.png" alt="results html validator without errors">
 * CSS
-   * No errors were found passing through the oficcial (Jigsaw) validator.
+   * No errors were found passing through the official (Jigsaw) validator.
    <img src="./assets/css/images/cssresult.png" alt="results css test without errors">
 * Accessibility
    * I made sure that background and foreground colors have a sufficient contrast ratio and is easy to read for user, link text and alt text for images all have discernible name by running it through lighthouse in devtools.